 Euro Pacific Bank Ltd. is the parent company of Euro Pacific Intl., Euro Pacific Advisors Ltd., Global Trading Ltd., and Euro Pacific Funds SCC Ltd. The companies were formed in order to provide superior international banking services and better serve Peter Schiff’s non United States investor base through a platform of unique investment products.

 Euro Pacific Bank differentiates itself from other offshore banking alternatives by providing excellent client-focused service and support.
 Although the bank uses convenient cutting-edge online banking technology, they do not subject clients to a web of interactive phone menu systems and online help forms.
-Euro Pacific Bank clients can easily reach their personal private banker via phone, email and Skype or call the bank staff during normal Saint Vincent banking hours.
+Euro Pacific Bank clients can easily reach their personal banker via phone, email and Skype or call the bank staff during normal Saint Vincent banking hours.

 About the Bank